ThingLabsIo/ThingLabsIo.github.io/pages/tr22/js/03-sending-telemetry.md

 ## Conclusion &amp; Next Steps

 In this lab you learned how to write a Node.js + Johnny-Five application that collects environment telemetry and sends it to Azure IoT Hub.
-In the [next lab][visualize-iot-with-powerbi] you will setup some Azure services to store and visualize the data.
+In the next lab you will setup some Azure services to store and visualize the data.

-<a class="radius button small" href="../visualize-iot-with-powerbi/">Go to 'Visualizing IoT Data with Power BI' ›</a>
+<a class="radius button small" href="{{ site.url }}/tr22/js/visualize-iot-with-powerbi/">Go to 'Visualizing IoT Data with Power BI' ›</a>

-[setup-azure-iot-hub]: ../setup-azure-iot-hub/
-[sending-telemetry]: ../sending-telemetry/
-[visualize-iot-with-powerbi]: ../visualize-iot-with-powerbi/
 [deviceexplorer]: https://github.com/Azure/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md